mGrahlCSHegau/Family-Tree/README.md

 - Simple and extensible tree data structure.
 - Addition of nodes to represent family members.
+- Addition of n given generations.
+- Search nodes by ID
-- Retrieval of family information, including parents and all previous generations.
+- Retrieval of family information.
-- Saving and loading family information in a .json file.
+- Saving and loading family information in a .csv or .json file.

 ## Requirements
    - git or GitHub Desktop